 Actively measure your “burn rate” (dollars spent to date divided by the budget allocated to date) to see if you’re over-pacing.
-If budget is limited, view your campaign performance and prioritize ad or product groups to see what’s spending the most.
 Make sure you’ve set adequate budgets with plenty of room to capture strong demand throughout the holidays and even into the post-holiday season.

 Adjust budgets to match search growth for holiday peaks

 Plan ahead to capture increased holiday search queries.
-Look at your historical performance to find when traffic peaked (e.g. week of Black Friday) and raise budget caps to meet increasing demand, especially with the longer holiday season this year.
+Look at your historical performance to find when traffic peaked (e.g. week of Black Friday) and raise budget caps, especially if you’re using Smart Shopping campaigns or Target ROAS Smart Bidding, to capitalize on increased demand.
 Enable time-of-day bid adjustments to push ads during hours with highest traffic.

 Avoid suspensions and disapprovals